-Don’t forget your outdoor living spaces when creating engaging destinations for residents!
-Take advantage of the open air outdoors to create a safe gathering place for your residents.
+Don’t forget outdoor living spaces when creating engaging destinations for residents!
+Take advantage of the open air outdoors to create a safe gathering place.
 Consider providing games that can easily be played with others

 from a distance, like a putting green or cornhole bag boards.
 Adding a fire pit and comfortable seating can create the right atmosphere for safe, outdoor happy hours with added warmth for cooler nights!

 This outdoor space, no matter the size, offers ample opportunities to engage residents, encourage connection and improve wellness.
 Start a community garden by installing space-saving raised planter beds with accessible features.
 Provide interesting landscaping with a variety of plants and include some that attract butterflies.
 Hang bird feeders with different types of birdseed to attract a variety of birds.
 Consider starting a birdwatching club and inviting experts to teach residents about local birds.
 Wildlife, like plants and animals, can be a key part of making a community feel like home.